couchbase/couchbase-lite-ios/README.md

 # Couchbase Lite #
 ## (aka TouchDB 1.5)

-**Couchbase Lite** is a lightweight, document-oriented (NoSQL), syncable database engine suitable for embedding into mobile or desktop apps.
+**Couchbase Lite** is an embedded lightweight, document-oriented (NoSQL), syncable database engine, a continuation of the TouchDB development process.

+Latency matters a lot to users so a local database takes frustration out of the equation.
+It’s got the same map reduce as Couchbase Server, in a pint-sized edition.

+Native code for iOS and Android.
+Less than 1 MB optimized for quick launch and snappy user experience on occasionally connected devices when data matters.

-Think of it this way: If [Apache CouchDB](http://couchdb.apache.org) is MySQL, and [Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is Oracle, then Couchbase Lite is SQLite.
+Think of it this way: If [Apache CouchDB](http://couchdb.apache.org) is MySQL, and [Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is Oracle, then Couchbase Lite is [SQLite]().

 **Lightweight** means: